Sales Engagement – The Definitive Guide

 - InsideSales has been around the longest (founded in 2004), received the most funding over that time (over $250mm), and was even considered a unicorn.
 After years of establishing the brand around being a phone system, they are now selling as a more of a well-rounded sales engagement platform.

-- Groove is an emerging sales engagement platform in consideration cycles in the SMB/start-up market.
+- Groove is an emerging sales engagement platform in consideration cycles.

 - Clearslide has a customer install base from their 9 years of doing business and are in some consideration cycles.
 Clearslide is part of Corel and with the hotness of the market may/will want to put resources into the go-to-market and product and compete.